 - the clinical experience will not be represented as a UBC clinical experience in a letter of recommendation or evaluation report

-Note: Supervising physicians related to the medical student are not authorized to sign off on any evaluating forms the student's university may require.
-Please contact the College at email@example.com for further information.
+Note: Supervising physicians must not be a relative of the medical student.
+Please contact the College at firstname.lastname@example.org for further information.